Lich-Corals/linux-file-converter-addon/README.md

 ###
 note: The extension is only tested on Fedora Linux 37 (Workstation Edition).
 I can't guarantee that it's working for everyone.
 ## Install the extension
-- Download the '[nautilus-fileconverter.py](https://github.com/Lich-Corals/nautilus-fileconverter/blob/main/nautilus-fileconverter.py)' file from Github.
+- Download the nautilus-fileconverter.py file from the [release page](https://github.com/Lich-Corals/Nautilus-fileconverter-43/releases).
     - Git users can also get the repository with these commands:
         ```bash
             git clone https://github.com/Lich-Corals/Nautilus-fileconverter-43